Revolutionary Governing Council (Hungary): April–June

+June–August

-The highest body of the Soviet Republic, the National Assembly of Councils (TOGY), met between June 14, 1919 and June 23, 1919 and adopted the constitution of the Hungarian Socialist Federative Soviet Republic.
+The highest body of the Soviet Republic, the National Assembly of Councils (TOGY), met between 14 June 1919 and 23 June 1919 and adopted the constitution of the Hungarian Socialist Federative Soviet Republic.
 On its last session day, TOGY elected the 150-member Allied Central Executive Committee, which entrusted the new Revolutionary Governing Council the next day.
 Its composition, in line with the constitution, was as follows: